 As a fast growing region with increasing challenges for smallholder farmers, Asia is a key target region for CIMMYT.
 CIMMYT’s work stretches from Central Asia to southern China and incorporates system-wide approaches to improve wheat and maize productivity and deliver quality seed to areas with high rates of child malnutrition.
 Activities involve national and regional local organizations to facilitate greater adoption of new technologies by farmers and benefit from close partnerships with farmer associations and agricultural extension agents.

-Source: The Hindu (1 May 2019)
+Source: The Hindu Business Line (24 Sep 2019)

 International team found a way to breed better wheat varieties with high yields and resistance to diseases and the adverse effects of climate change.

 CIMMYT, ICIMOD and partners launched a Regional Drought Monitoring and Outlook System for South Asia.

 Visiting scientist Roi Ben-David discusses Israel’s exotic germplasm gap and ongoing efforts to restore the country’s lost wheat landrace collections.

 An agricultural organization led by indigenous Santal women is also benefiting low-income Muslim women.

 CIMMYT and the Indonesian Agency for Agricultural Research and Development sign MoU.

 The Indonesian Agency for Agricultural Research and Development (IAARD) signed a memorandum of understanding with CIMMYT to reaffirm their research partnership for maize and wheat improvement.

 New study finds that wheat farmers often do not accurately identify their varieties.

 Halfway into Nepal’s 12-year plan to boost seed systems, partners review progress and plan the best way to meet targets.